Ebubekir23/cryptomuseum/README.md

 CryptoMuseum is an interactive web application that lets you encrypt and decrypt messages using 7 classical cipher algorithms — each paired with its historical story, how it works, and why it was eventually broken.

-Built as a first-year Software Engineering project to explore cryptography, history, and clean UI design.

 ---